 Visit The Hague website for more information about using public transportation.

-Click here to see a PDF of the tram lines in The Hague.
+Click here to see a map of the tram lines in The Hague.

 Should You Buy the Museum Card?